rickmanley-nc/rickmanley-lab/rhhi/README.md

 - /dev/nvme0n1 - 225 GiB - nvmevmstore volume

 ## Requirements
+This deployment expects 3 partitions/disks.
+I want to change this to allow more flexibility, which means switching the `configure-gluster` role from using `gdeploy` to using the LVM ansible modules.
+Coming soon...

 Update your variable declarations in `group_vars/all.bak` and rename this to `group_vars/all`.

-Update your control node's ansible/hosts file to include the following:
+Update your control node's ansible/hosts file to use 'rhhi' as the host selector:
 ```
 [rhhi]
 rhhi[1:3].rnelson-demo.com